magohl/TalkToMeAPI/README.md

 ![image](https://cloud.githubusercontent.com/assets/1846780/11325079/939c1bb6-9144-11e5-8c1c-d80669ff5165.png)

 4. Run the Logic App
+When the TalkToMe action fires you should hear the artificial voice talk.

 ![image](https://cloud.githubusercontent.com/assets/1846780/11325065/480cb1ce-9144-11e5-8bda-1fc04134ce3a.png)

 ##Test using REST
-If you just want to try the API App out and verify that it works you use a simple REST call.
+If you just want to try the API App outside of an Lgic App and simply verify that it works you use a simple REST call like this.

 | REST param  | Value |
 | ------------- | ------------- |